jcnesci/Tell-a-Tree-01/README.md

 ### Startup & running the Pi's

-Power-up the Master first so the VPN gets running, then the Slave.
+Power-up the Master first so the wireless network gets running, then the Slave.
 Use a laptop to connect to your wireless network over Wifi, then SSH into your Pi's in two seperate terminal windows, so you can see your Pi's print results while they're working.

 Push your Master's record button; you have 10 seconds to record a message (though there are problems with that, see below).
 In the terminal, you should see a print result like '1- file saved: ' + the filename, and '2- rsync complete'.